edumco/python-pipeline-example/README.md

 In this repo i've add a very basic python project with only four elements: a requirements file, a Dockerfile, a pytest.ini file and a simple python test that always pass.

-#### 1. Requirements file 📃
+#### Requirements file 📃

 The requirements file lists all the project dependencies.
 This allows the pip (Python package manager) to download the correct versions of wich dependency.
-[See the dependencies stage to more details.](pipeline/dependencies.md)
+[See the dependencies tutorial to more details.](pipeline/dependencies.md)

-#### 2. Sample test ✅
+#### Sample test ✅

 Our project does not have a software but we need at least a single test to prove that our test library is working, so we add a simple function with the name test-pass.py.